 - Save Money By Making Laundry Soap

 Have you tried making laundry soap yet?
 It’s all the rage with thrifty homesteaders because it’s easy, gentle on clothes and sensitive skin, and extremely money-saving, too.
-We put together a starter set of the simple supplies you’ll need.
-It makes enough soap to wash up to 800 loads of laundry – for about 7 cents a load.
+All you need are a few tools and supplies, like borax, washing soda, Fels-Naptha soda, and a big bucket.
+Try this simple laundry soap recipe.